DyGnROLE: Asymmetric Pretraining for Edge Classification on Dynamic Graphs: Method

 \subsubsection{Role-Semantic Positional Encoding}

-For each source and destination node in a query interaction, the node's own features are prepended to the sequence of its historical neighbors.
-Crucially, because the edge connecting the nodes is the target of prediction, its features must not be leaked to the encoder.
-Therefore, at the prepended position (index 0), the edge is explicitly masked (set to a zero vector).
-This forces the model to infer the edge label without access to the ground-truth edge attributes.
+For each source and destination node in a query interaction, the features of the node itself are prepended to the sequence of its historical neighbors.
+Crucially, because the edge connecting the query nodes is the target of prediction, its features must not be leaked to the encoder.
+Therefore, at the prepended position (index 0), the edge is masked (set to a zero vector).
+This prevents the encoder from using attributes of the target edge during prediction.